bamlab/dev-standards/ops/health-check-route.s.md

 ## Checks

 - [ ] Make a call to every database used by the API
-- [ ] Send a 2xx status code status in case of API running correctly and 5xx status code if not
+- [ ] Send a 2xx status code status if the API is running correctly, 5xx status code if not
-- [ ] Make the less data usage database calls: the health check route is likely to be called very often in short period of time
+- [ ] Make database calls retrieving as little data as possible: the health check route is likely to be called very often in short period of time

 ## Examples

-In the examples below the API is concentrating calls to one database RDS and one DynamoDB
+In the examples below the API is making calls to one database RDS and one DynamoDB

 ### Example 1: Bad example